KaterinaDimogiorgi/saucedemoAssessment/README.md

 Similarly, every component of the page follows the same logic.

-Example: LogInFormComponent.ts contains all the actions and elements releated to the log in form of the landing page.
+Example: LogInFormComponent.ts contains all the actions and elements related to the log in form of the landing page.

 ## Tests execution